Amit8964/farmers-portral/README.md

 # farmers-portal

-online portal for farmers to upload their sell and buyer can direcly contact to the farmer to buy their stuff.
+online portal for farmers to upload their produce and buyer can direcly contact to the farmer to buy their produce.

 # description